Edit versus View mode and Sandbox View

 In Dundas BI, there is not much difference between the two modes except how mouse operations are interpreted.

-In Edit mode, you can use your mouse to select a control on the canvas, move it around, and resize it.
+In Edit mode, you can use your mouse (or touchscreen) to select content on the canvas, move it around, and resize it.

 3. Sandbox View

-The Sandbox View option displays your current dashboard (or report, etc.) in a new browser window without any toolbars or docked panels.
+The Sandbox View option displays your current dashboard (or report, etc.) in a new browser window or tab without any toolbars or docked panels, so that you won't mistakenly switch back to editing after making changes.

-So if you want to make sure changes are not saved during viewing, check in the metric sets you are using beforehand, and use the Sandbox View option.
+If you want to make sure all changes are not saved during viewing, you can check in the metric sets you are using beforehand, and use the Sandbox View option.

 4. See also